 - Premises Liability.

-1.1.
-Based on Negligence
+Based on negligence

-- The defendant owed the plaintiff a duty of care;
+- The defendant owed you a duty of care;

 - The defendant breached that duty; and

-1.2.
-Based on a Defective Product
+Based on a defective product

-When a defective product causes a burn injury, the company that produced or sold the product may be liable for damages, even if no individual person was negligent.
+When a defective product causes your burn injury, the company that produced or sold the product may be liable for damages, even if no individual person was negligent.
 Under most state product liability laws, whoever designs, manufactures, or sells a defective product is strictly liable for any injuries caused by the product.4

 Strict liability cases can include the following types of product defects: